bloomingtonblades/hs-website/content/schedule.md

 Off Season Workouts
 -------------------

-* Mon Apr 29, 6:00pm [Lower Cascades Park][cascades].
-Bring running shoes and water.
+* Next workout date TBA.

 Other Events
 ------------

+* Sun May 19, 6:00pm.
+New player and parent Q&A meeting.
+Contact [Jared Cochran](mailto:jcochran@bloomingtonblades.com) for details.
+This meeting is for new/incoming high school players intending or considering playing in the 2019&ndash;20 season.
-* Player and parent registration meeting for 2019&ndash;20 season - TBA.
+* Sun Jul 28, 5:00pm.
+Mandatory player and parent registration meeting for 2019&ndash;20 season, location TBA.

 Calendars
 ---------